Is Community College Free? (In Some States, Yes)

 • Washington

-While most states require recipients to be residents, some also make additional stipulations, such as specifying the subject matter you can earn your degree in, necessitating community service, and requiring that graduates work in the state for a set number of years after completing their degree program.
+While most states require recipients to be residents, some also make additional stipulations, such as specifying the subject matter in which you can earn your degree, necessitating community service, and requiring that graduates work in the state for a set number of years after completing their degree program.

-As you weigh the benefits of tuition-free community college, it’s important to take these potential conditions under consideration in order to determine the best path forward for you.
+As you weigh the benefits of tuition-free community college, it’s important to consider these potential conditions to determine your best path forward.
 For example, graduating without much (if any) student debt may be beneficial.
-But if there are higher salaries in your line of work outside your state, you may earn a lower potential income until you fulfill the obligations of your financial aid program and can pursue roles elsewhere.
+But suppose higher salaries in your line of work outside your state exist.
+In that case, you may earn a lower potential income until you fulfill the obligations of your financial aid program and can pursue roles elsewhere.

 4 other ways to pay for community college

-Whether you live in a state that offers tuition-free community college or not, there are a number of additional options as you think about ways to finance your education.
+Whether you live in a state that offers tuition-free community college or not, you might have several additional options when considering ways to finance your education.

 1. Complete the FAFSA.